uditpramanik/Real-time-jewelry-tracker/README.md

+##  How It Works

-## The program will:
+The program will:

-Detect hands via MediaPipe
+1. Detect hands via MediaPipe

-Crop image patches at key finger joints
+2. Crop image patches at key finger joints

-Predict ring presence with the CNN
+3. Predict ring presence with the CNN

-Overlay labels (RING / NO RING) on the video
+4. Overlay labels (RING / NO RING) on the video

-Press Q to quit the video feed.
+5. Press Q to quit the video feed.